JuliaDynamics/ConcurrentSim.jl/docs/source/api/1_SimJulia.rst

 ~~~~~~

 ======================  ========================================================================================
-:class:`AbstractEvent`  Base type for all events.
+:class:`AbstractEvent`  Parent type for all events.
 :class:`Event`          An event that may happen at some point in time.
 :class:`Timeout`        An event that is triggered after a `delay` has passed.
 :class:`AllOf`          An event that is triggered if all of a tuple of events have been successfully triggered.